 I rented a car through Hotwire for our trip at a super affordable rate – $120 for five days!

 The only drawback was that we had to take a shuttle from the airport to the rental car office.
 We ended up waiting over 45 minutes for the shuttle which was NOT a fun way to start our trip.

-When I return, I will pay the extra money to rent a car that’s at the airport to have less friction on our trip.
+When I returned, I paid the extra money to rent a car that was on the airport to have less friction on our trip.

-But I’d definitely rent through Hotwire again – you can’t beat the savings.
+But I’d definitely rent through Hotwire again – the savings are excellent compared to other sites.

 Driving was easy and gas was surprisingly reasonable for an island (though be aware it is priced in dollars per liter).

-Things to do on a Puerto Rico Family Vacation
+Things to do in Puerto Rico with Kids

-I can’t emphasize enough how much fun we had exploring the island on our five day trip.
+I can’t emphasize enough how much fun we had exploring the island on our multiple trips.

-There are so many kid-friendly activities in Puerto Rico you will be spoiled for choice!
+There are so many family-friendly activities in Puerto Rico you will be spoiled for choice!

 El Yunque National Forest